 Permissions between system elements #

 Other system applications can access certain system elements like forms and lists.
-To configure those permissions set the Element accessibility in the General tab (Lists) or in the Settings tab (Forms).
+To configure those permissions set the Element accessibility (Access) in the General tab (Lists, Processes) or the Settings tab (Forms).
 Elements accessibility options are: